 S = Speed Workout (E.g. S X 4 = A speed workout consisting of 4 miles, preferably four 1 mile intervals .)

-Your speed workouts (intervals) should be run at about 15-30 secs faster than your marathon goal pace.
-If you plan on running 8:30 minute miles throughout your marathon you should try and run your speed workouts at 8:00 min/mile.)
-Check out the Pace Chart for help discerning your pace per mile.
+For example: If you plan on running 8:30 minute miles throughout your marathon you should try and run your speed workouts at 8:00 min/mile.)

 As you work through this marathon training plan, remember the 3 most important things to focus on when training for a marathon: